yaqiliu-cs/CISDL-DMAC/README.md

 ## Citation

-These codes are for **Research Use Only**.
+The code is for **Research Use Only**.
 If you use this code for your research, please cite our paper.

 ```
 @article{liu2018adversarial,